How do I join AGMA?

 The enforcement of those contractual provisions and protections, and members’ other legal rights through the grievance process and through litigation in arbitrations, governmental agencies and the State and Federal courts;

 The employment and retention of a highly trained professional staff to administer those contracts and to provide related services to members, and to comply with all federal and state laws regulating labor unions; and

 The education and training of elected union officers, delegates, members of negotiating committees and the general membership in the collective bargaining process.

 All related services necessary to protect the livelihood and welfare of the membership.

 Approximately 97.9% of all dues are used for direct collective bargaining-related services.
-The remainder is used to assist organizations that, in turn, directly assist AGMA members, including the Actors Fund of America, the AGMA Relief Fund, and the AFL-CIO.
+The remainder is used to assist organizations that, in turn, directly assist AGMA members, including the Entertainment Community Fund (previously The Actors Fund), the AGMA Relief Fund, and the AFL-CIO.

 AGMA does not engage in political activity, support candidates or political parties, or undertake activities that do not have a direct collective benefit for members.